AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/install-graphiql-aem-6-5.md

 >[!TIP]
 >
->To support your project specific GraphQL schema and query execution, you have to make corresponding changes for the `endpoint` and `Excluded Paths` values in above steps.
+>To support your project-specific GraphQL schema and query execution, you have to make corresponding changes for the `endpoint` and `Excluded Paths` values in above steps.